Graph-constrained Analysis for Multivariate Functional Data: Introduction

 \section{Introduction}

-Gaussian graphical models (GGM) are extensively used to represent sparsity structures emerging from conditional independence relations among a collection of Gaussian random variables.
-The graph specifies the zeroes in the precision matrix for multivariate observations.
-Conducting multivariate analysis under a known graph constraint, i.e., when the variables conform to a given graph, is of key interest.
-Covariance selection \citep{dempster1972covariance} offers a seminal result to answer this specific question.
-When the graph is unknown, classical approaches such as the graphical Lasso estimate the graph (from the sparse precision matrix) using L-1 regularization \citep{friedman2008sparse,meinshausen2006high}.
-Bayesian alternatives employ Markov chain Monte Carlo (MCMC) algorithms exploiting a conjugate hyper-inverse Wishart prior for estimating the graph and the precision matrix \citep{dobra2011bayesian, roverato2002hyper, carvalho2007simulation}.
+Gaussian Graphical models (GGM) have been used extensively to represent sparsity structures of conditional independences between a collection of Gaussian random variables.
+In GGM, the graph is characterized in terms of zeroes of the precision (inverse-covariance) matrix of the multivariate observations.
+A first fundamental question in GGM literature is to find the maximum likelihood estimate of the precision matrix when the variables conform to a given graph.
+Dempster's covariance selection \citep{dempster1972covariance} approach is a seminal result to answer this specific question.
+When the graph is unknown, frequentist approaches like the Graphical Lasso algorithm, estimate a sparse precision matrix through L-1 regularization \cite{witten2011new, yuan2007model, mazumder2012graphical} \pink{AD: Cite the original graphical lasso Biostatistics paper and also Meinshaussen's neighborhood selection paper.}.
+Bayesian alternatives employ Markov Chain Monte Carlo algorithms with conjugate hyper-inverse Wishart prior to estimating both the graph and the precision matrix \cite{giudici1999decomposable, roverato2002hyper, carvalho2007simulation, carvalho2009objective} \pink{AD: Cite Dobra JASA paper}.

-Graphical Gaussian models are customarily applied to multivariate data sets, where the variables represented by the the nodes of the graph are scalar- or vector-valued.
-Here we consider a collection of functions that conceptually exist in continuum over a domain (e.g., over space or time) and are associated among themselves via a posited conditional independence graph.
-We devise graphical models for analyzing data that are partial realizations of these multiple functions or processes.
-Examples of such multivariate functional data include physical activity or heart rate continuously measured from actigraph monitors (wearables), EEG/fMRI signals from different brain regions (neuroimaging), multiple-gene expressions from cells distributed over a tissue (spatial transcriptomics), population counts of multiple biological species over a region (ecology) and multiple pollutants measured from environmental monitoring stations (environmental sciences).
+The GGM framework is often applied to vector-valued multivariate datasets with nodes of the graph representing scalar- or vector-valued components.
+However, many modern data collection endeavors record multiple functions or processes observed over a continuum, such as time or space.
+Examples of these functional data include - physical activity or heart rate continuously measured from actigraph monitors (wearables), EEG/fMRI signals from different brain regions (neuroimaging), multiple-gene expressions from cells distributed over a tissue (spatial transcriptomics), population counts of multiple biological species over a region (ecology) or multiple pollutants measured from pollutant mentoring stations (environmental sciences).
+Multivariate functional data is often modeled using a latent multivariate stochastic process, such as a multivariate Gaussian Process (GP) \pink{Citations}.
+Hence, it is natural to seek extensions of GGM where each node will represent an entire function or stochastic process.
+Leveraging a sparse GGM between the component processes can help reduce computational complexity when analysing datasets with many variables, i.e., the highly multivariate setting.